Phone numbers

 Furthermore, Priory’s Dr Leon Rozewicz noted that: “There is also growing recognition that menopause – and the associated impact on anxiety levels and cognitive problems – can aggravate existing ADHD symptoms.
 Women are therefore seeking help in their late 40s and 50s – and this presentation of symptoms, which may have gone unnoticed and untreated since childhood, is becoming increasingly common”.

-ADHD Symptoms in Women
+ADHD symptoms in women

-There are a number of ADHD symptoms that are associated with the inattentive type of ADHD and are therefore more likely to be experienced by women.
+There are a number of symptoms that are associated with the inattentive type of ADHD and are therefore more likely to be experienced by women.
 Women with ADHD may:

 • Have difficulty concentrating